How To Identify the Early Signs of Dry Rot

 Is dry rot dangerous?

 Of the two timber fungi – wet and dry rot – dry rot is by far the most dangerous.
-It can not only compromise the structural integrity of a property, but the underlying issue of damp that causes rot can have a negative impact on your health.
+It can not only compromise the structural integrity of a property but the underlying issue of damp that causes rot can harm your health.

 Property damage through dry rot